 - Am I eligible for a State Grant if I am disabled and must take all of my classes through distance education?

-Possibly, yes.
-If your program is structured in a way that does not allow for at least 50% classroom instruction, no exceptions can be made.
+This depends on the period and type of institution in which you are enrolled.
+For the 2018 Summer term and previous terms, if your program is structured in a way that does not allow for at least 50% classroom instruction, no exceptions can be made.
 However, if you have a medical disability as defined by the Americans with Disabilities Act (ADA) and you are enrolled in a program of study that is structured to allow you to complete at least 50% of your credits or clock hours in the classroom, you may request an accommodation (exception) to the 50% in-classroom requirement of the State Grant Program.
 Additionally, you must meet all other eligibility requirements; you must provide ADA-supporting materials from your medical healthcare provider and the ADA Accommodation Request Form (PDF).

 - Why does PHEAA process my State Grant application using tax information from two years ago?